awsdocs/iam-user-guide/doc_source/tutorial_billing.md

    To review descriptions for each of the permissions available in IAM policies that grant users access to the Billing and Cost Management console, see [Billing Permissions Descriptions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-permissions-ref.html#user-permissions)\.

-## Step 3: Attach billing policies to your groups<a name="tutorial-billing-step3"></a>
+## Step 3: Attach billing policies to your user groups<a name="tutorial-billing-step3"></a>

-Now that you have custom billing policies available, you can attach them to their corresponding groups that you created earlier\.
-Although you can attach a policy directly to a user or role, we recommend \(in accordance with IAM best practices\) that you use groups instead\.
-For more information, see [Use groups to assign permissions to IAM users](best-practices.md#use-groups-for-permissions)\.
+Now that you have custom billing policies available, you can attach them to their corresponding user groups that you created earlier\.
+Although you can attach a policy directly to a user or role, we recommend \(in accordance with IAM best practices\) that you use user groups instead\.
+For more information, see [Use user groups to assign permissions to IAM users](best-practices.md#use-groups-for-permissions)\.

-**To attach billing policies to your groups**
+**To attach billing policies to your user groups**

 1. In the navigation pane, choose **Policies** to display the full list of policies available to your AWS account\.
-To attach each policy to its appropriate group, follow these steps:
+To attach each policy to its appropriate user group, follow these steps:

    **Full access**